bynjh007/bynjh007.github.io/_posts/2021-2-26-Dropbox-uploader.md

 3. If this is your first time, you should set up a configuration (authentification, path, ...).
 You can do this when you first use the code './dropbox_uploader.sh'.
 This will make 'App/{folder name}' folder in your dropbox.

-4. (optional) If you want to unsynchronize the folder where you want to upload the files, you can use 'Selective Sync' function in 'Preference' menu from Desktop Dropbox.
+4. (optional) If you want to unsynchronize the folder where you want to upload the files, you can use 'Selective Sync' function in 'Preference' menu from Desktop Dropbox.<br/>
 - Currently, the default folder 'App' is unsynchronized by this setting.
-- Also, I faced error when I initially set up the configuration, but it worked at some point without any change in the trials.<br/>
+- Also, I faced error when I initially set up the configuration, but it worked at some point without any change in the trials.<br/><br/>

 5. Then you can upload the files to the path.
 The data will be uploaded in the default path, 'App/{folder name}'.
 ```console
 ./dropbox_uploader.sh upload /path/raw/* /
 ```
- - At begining, I got an error to upload the large file (token error), I removed the previous configuration and reset new one.<br/>
+ - At begining, I got an error to upload the large file (token error), I removed the previous configuration and reset new one.<br/><br/>

 6. As file size is large, it will be chunked into multiple pieces.